DGAC/inseca/README.md

 - download INSECA in dedicated directory (refered to as `$SRCDIR` afterwards)
 - create the required Docker images: run `make` from the `$SRCDIR/docker-images/grub-bios/` and the `$SRCDIR/docker-images/livebuild/` directories
-- set the local environment variables: `cd $SRCDIR/tools && source ./set-env.sh` if you are using bash
 - download VeraCrypt as a DEB file from https://www.veracrypt.fr/en/Downloads.html in the `$SRCDIR/components/veracrypt/packages.deb/` directory

-For Debian / Ubuntu distributions, you can use the script `setup-debian.sh` (requires root privileges at some point).
-If you have Fedora, you can use the script `setup-fedora.sh` (requires root privileges at some point).

-One the installation is finished, check that the `inseca` program can be run: `inseca -h` should display the help.
+One the installation is finished, check that the `$SRCDIR/inseca` program can be run: `inseca -h` should display the help.

+#### Scripted installation

+- download INSECA in dedicated directory (refered to as `$SRCDIR` afterwards)
+- run the `setup-debian.sh` or `setup-fedora.sh` from the `$SRCDIR` directory

 ### First configuration
 To create a global configuration:
+- set the local environment variables: `cd $SRCDIR/tools && source ./set-env.sh`
+  (where SRCDIR points to the directory where inseca has been installed) if you are using bash
 - create a dedicated directory and define the `$INSECA_ROOT` environment variable to point to it
 - initialize the configuration's structure, run: `inseca init`
 - create a default build configuration: `inseca config-create build "My first INSECA build"`